RoboticExplorationLab/roboticexplorationlab.github.io/join.md

 ## Stanford Graduate Students

-If you have been admitted to Stanford and are interested in joining our lab, send Zac an email with your CV/resume and a short description of your background and interests.
+If you have been admitted to Stanford and are interested in joining our lab, send Zac an email with your CV and a short description of your background and interests.

 ## Stanford Undergraduate Students